 Skeptical, I ordered a one-pound packet that was delivered to my door within 24 hours.
 What makes Digger’s clams so special is they’re professionally shucked (the emergency-room savings alone is worth the steep price) and shipped to order.
 When I cracked opened the container, it smelled like a sweet, salty sea breeze.
 It took all I had not to eat the clams in all their raw, slippery glory.

 But, of course, the proof is in the fryer.
 And these delivered.
 Mightily.
-With my near-forty-year search over, I am now able to have fried clams year round, miles from the nearest boardwalk but only a cast-iron pot away from my childhood.–David Leite
+With my near-forty-year search over, I am now able to have fried clams year round, miles from the nearest boardwalk but only a cast-iron pot away from my childhood.

-Special Equipment: deep-frying thermometer or an electric deep fryer, a Chinese wire-mesh skimmer or a pasta basket, a pair of tongs
+Special Equipment: Deep-fry or candy or instant-read thermometer or an electric deep fryer, a Chinese wire-mesh skimmer or a pasta basket, a pair of tongs

 - Quick Glance